3025 W. Wayzata Blvd, Long Lake, MN 55356

 On Old Hwy 12 (also known as County Rd 112).
 We are 1 ½ miles west of Long Lake.

-The Apple House is now open for the season.
-Open daily from 10:00 AM to 5:00 PM.
+The Apple House is open for the season: Daily from 9:00 AM to 6:00 PM.

 As the other varieties ripen, we will update this website and also our phone message at 9524739538.